sohaibkam/smartcart/README.md

 1. Clone the repo
 2. Use Docker Compose or KIND (for local Kubernetes)
-3. Each service has a `README.md` under `/services/` with run commands
+3. Each service will have a `README.md` under `/services/` with run commands

 ---